The 16-Team Expansion Debate - Can NPB Expansion Become Reality

 Background of the 16-Team Proposal

 NPB has been fixed at 12 teams (6 per league) since 1958.
-Over 60 years without team count changes contrasts with MLB's expansion from 16 to 30 teams since 1961.
+Over 60 years without team count changes contrasts sharply with MLB's expansion from 16 to 30 teams since 1961.
+MLB began with the Los Angeles Angels and Washington Senators (now Texas Rangers) joining in 1961, then expanded in stages in 1969, 1977, 1993, and 1998, spreading franchises across the entire North American continent.
 The 16-team proposal emerges from regional revitalization perspectives.
-Establishing teams in regions without NPB presence (Shikoku, Hokushinetsu, Okinawa) would stimulate local economies and promote baseball nationwide.
+Establishing teams in regions without NPB presence - Shikoku, Hokushinetsu, Okinawa, southern Kyushu - would stimulate local economies and promote baseball nationwide.
+The current 12 teams are heavily concentrated in the Kanto region with 6 teams (Yomiuri, Yakult, DeNA, Seibu, Lotte, and Nippon-Ham, though the latter relocated to Hokkaido), creating a pronounced geographic imbalance.
 Expanded player opportunities and increased league-wide game revenue are also anticipated.
-The 2004 restructuring crisis saw the Kintetsu Buffaloes-Orix merger materialize, making team reduction a real possibility.
-This crisis led to Rakuten's entry as a new franchise, but no new teams have been added in the 20-plus years since.
+Four additional teams would increase registered players by approximately 280, widening the path for young athletes aspiring to professional baseball.
+The 2004 restructuring crisis saw the Kintetsu Buffaloes-Orix BlueWave merger materialize, making team reduction a real possibility.
+The unprecedented situation escalated to a players' union strike, ultimately resulting in Rakuten's entry as a new franchise to maintain the 12-team structure.
+This crisis energized the argument that 'teams should be added, not reduced,' but no new teams have been added in the 20-plus years since.
+The 16-team proposal is repeatedly advocated by politicians and sports commentators but has not progressed to a concrete implementation plan.

 Candidate Cities and Market Analysis